-- Launched an investigation into data brokers, which track, collect, and sell data about Americans' personal lives to others, to uncover how their business practices affect everyday Americans. - Issued an advisory to credit reporting companies that they could be held criminally liable for improper usage of Americans' personal data. - With the FTC, issued a joint report finding that the tenant background check industry issues reports on Americans to landlords that are "filled with largely unvalidated information of uncertain accuracy or predictive value."
-Nearly 70 percent of renters pay for landlords to purchase tenant background checks during the rental application process.
-Renters have submitted more than 16,000 complaints to the CFPB about incorrect information on their reports and another 4,500 complaints about obstacles faced trying to get companies to fix their errors. - Indicated it is considering new guidance and rulemaking in the "Buy Now, Pay Later" sector, which originated more nearly \$25 billion in loans in 2021, a tenfold increase from 2019, and following an investigation requiring five major lenders, including Klarna, Afterpay, and Affirm, hand over data about their loans.
-Half of Americans report using BNPL services, which the CFPB found surveil users and collect their personal data "at a different level" than even credit card companies and seem to design loan products to evade federal lending requirements. - Warned financial companies that they will be held liable if they fail to protect their customers' data.
+- Launched an investigation into data brokers, which track, collect, and sell data about Americans' personal lives to others, to uncover how their business practices affect everyday Americans. - Issued an advisory to credit reporting companies that they could be held criminally liable for improper usage of Americans' personal data. - With the FTC, issued a joint report finding that the tenant background check industry largely relies on unvalidated and inaccurate information.
+Nearly 70 percent of renters pay for landlords to purchase tenant background checks during the rental process. - Indicated it is considering new guidance and rulemaking in the "Buy Now, Pay Later" sector, which originated more nearly \$25 billion in loans in 2021, a tenfold increase from

+2019, and following an investigation requiring five major lenders, including Klarna, Afterpay, and Affirm, hand over data about their loans.
+Half of Americans report using BNPL services, which the CFPB found surveil users and collect their personal data "at a different level" than even credit card companies and seem to design loan products to evade federal lending requirements.

+- Warned financial companies that they will be held liable if they fail to protect their customers' data.
 Previous incidents like the 2017 Equifax hack exposed hundreds of millions of Americans' sensitive private information. - Rebuked major credit card companies for refusing to correctly report their credit card payments to credit bureaus.
 The agency's inquiry found that half of the largest credit card companies engage in the practice, which harms Americans' credit access and limits competition among lenders.